ahgraber/AIMLbling-about/content/blog/typos-part-3/index.md

 ## Design

-I reuse the dataset from [part two's investigation of tokenizers]({{< ref "/blog/typos-part-2" >}}), where the set of 100 TinyBench[^tinybench] MMLU questions act as a baseline and I have generated "typo-ified" variants of each question with increasing typo occurrences.
+I reuse the dataset from [part two's investigation of tokenizers]({{< ref "/blog/typos-part-2" >}}), where the set of 100 tinyBenchmarks[^tinybench] MMLU questions act as a baseline and I have generated "typo-ified" variants of each question with increasing typo occurrences.

 As in [part two]({{< ref "/blog/typos-part-2" >}}), I use Llama2 and Llama3 in the hopes of understanding the differences the tokenizer vocabulary makes.